NjomzaRexhepi/Library-Management-System/README.md

 * Check Books, Employees, Members
 * Check History (issued books, finance)
 * Control Finance (set salary, set membership fee, set delay fee)

+In Admin Panel are also included chat and video call system.

+## Library Staff

+If you log in as an employee , you have permission to:
+* Issue & Receive Books
+* Add & Remove Books
+* Add & Remove Members
+* Check Books, Employees, Members
+* Check History (issued books, finance)
+* Control Finance (employee payment, receive membership fee)

+In Employee Panel are also included chat and video call system.

+## Members

+If you log in as a member , you have permission to:
+* Check Issued Books